Lutrasoft/SortedList/README.md

 		sort : [
 			// Sort on moved or not DESC
 			//	Like you see data, you can use attr or whatever jQuery getter you want
-			//	it calls functions like: a.data( "al-moved" ), a.attr( "al-moved" ), etc
+			//	it calls functions like: a.data( "moved" ), a.attr( "moved" ), etc
 			{ desc : { data : "moved" } },

 			// Sort on the class "x"